puristajs/purista/website/src/handbook/7._deployment/2_kubernetes.md

     // optional: expose service endpoints at [apiMountPath]/v[serviceVersion]/[path defined for command]
     // defaults to /api
     apiMountPath: '/api',
   })

+  // start the http server
+  // defaults to port 3000
+  // optional: you can set the `port` in the optional parameter of this method
+  // use the `serve` method form the `@purista/hono-node-server` package const server = serve({
+    fetch: app.fetch,
+  })

   // register shut down methods